mekomsolutions/appliance-deployment/README.md

 | `DISTRO_REVISION`  | None    | Eg, "1.0.3"             |
 | `K8S_DESCRIPTION_FILES_GIT_REF`  | `master`   | The Git revision of the K8s files to be used for deployment.
 Eg, "7a1e77398560b914ba4a02e19f2b066d55c1347f"             |

+## 'troubleshoot' profile
+This is a generic profile that will execute a provided 'run.sh' script in the appliance The file should be placed in the profile subfolder [`script/`](usb_autorunner_profiles/troubleshoot/script/)

 ### Dependencies